An exploration of the essence of aesthetics

 Other platforms out there are playing the game, even if some say they are not.
 But if I publish new content every day, where is the quality?

-A solution was needed.
-Anyone who knows me knows I’m a nerd.
+A solution was needed because it just didn’t feel right anymore.
+Anyone who knows me, knows I’m a nerd.
 If a topic interests me then I dive in.
 Deep.
 Over the last 12 years, I’ve been immersed in the world of aesthetics.
 What does the word mean?
 Why do we find certain things aesthetic and others not?
 What happens in the brain when we look at art or design?
 Why am I drawn to simplicity and feel deep, inner peace when I look at “Return 1″ by Brice Marden for example?

 I have been exploring all these questions over the last few years, taking notes, reading articles, books, papers, etc. But I have never published them.
 Why?
 I can’t tell you.

-For me, the essence of aesthetics is not to define or interpret.
+So, what does the essence of aesthetics mean to me?
+For me, it means not to define or interpret.
 But to feel.
 How does it feel when I look at this work of art?
 Do I feel good or bad when I have this chair in my home?
 Because this is something that I think is timeless and doesn’t change.
 Trends come and go, but the feeling remains the same.
 And for me, a good feeling always sets in when something has a minimalist aesthetic.
-So what better way to dedicate an entire online magazine to this exciting topic?
+Because this aesthetic is so much more than what you see at first glance.

 About Exploring Aesthetics: